 You're feeling really depressed and you just want someone to talk to.
 Maybe in the hopes that talking to someone will make you think that the world isn't full of cruel, sadistic people that take pleasure in hurting others?
 You call up your local 'crisis line'.
 If you talk to the person there and let them know what you're feeling and tell them that you've been thinking about suicide or hurting yourself (or someone else even) lately, you're making a big mistake!

 They'll keep you on the phone while summoning the police to your location without telling you.
 They can trace your call to where you're at so you don't even have to tell them.
 The police will show up and handcuff you.
-Then they'll take you to the hospital (BroMenn here in Bloomington/Normal Illinois from what I've heard) and some person from the 'crisis line' you called will be there to talk to you and act like they care.
+Then they'll take you to the hospital (BroMenn if you're in Bloomington/Normal Illinois area from what I've heard) and some person from the 'crisis line' you called will be there to talk to you and act like they care.
 They'll insist that you voluntarily admit yourself to the hospital and if you don't want to and you tell them that you just want to go home, you'll be involuntarily admitted.
 You have no choice!

 You will be humiliated by being made to strip completely naked in front of a security guard and they'll then take all of your clothes away from you including your underwear.
 They'll give you some thin, flimsy hospital clothes to wear instead.